pcuzner/vdo_exporter/README.md

     static_configs:
       - targets: [ '10.90.90.82:9285', '10.90.90.123:9285', '10.90.90.121:9285']
 ```
-then reload prometheus (SIGHUP)
+then reload Prometheus (SIGHUP)

-*NB. if you're interested in bring the VDO stats together with Ceph, you should use
+*NB. if you're interested in bringing the VDO stats together with Ceph, you should use
-DNS names instead of IP addresses.
-This will allow your promQL to match up on the exported_instance labels
+DNS names instead of IP addresses within the scrape definition.
+This will allow your promQL to 'match' across metrics based on "exported_instance" and "instance".
-exposed by the ceph-mgr prometheus plugin.*

 ## Grafana Configuration
 I've included a dashboard to show some of the stats the exporter provides.
 Just import the
 the 'VDO Tests.json' dashboard into Grafana, then open the dashboard.

-You should see something like
+You should see something like;

 ![screenshot](/screenshots/vdo_dashboard.png)